Skip to main content

 COMPONENT 1

-The website was rebuilt from scratch, designed to turn visitors into leads, SEO-ready, with technical setup so AI tools like ChatGPT can find and recommend Lyown.
-Performance went from a score of 8 to a functional, fast-loading site.
-Separate landing pages were created for specific ad campaigns, intellectual property consultations, trademark registration for foreign businesses, E-2 visa support.
-Each landing page speaks directly to one service and one ICP, with clear calls to action that feed into the automation flow.
+The website was rebuilt from scratch, designed so a paid-ad visitor can become a qualified lead in the same session, with a clean technical foundation so AI engines can find and recommend the firm.
+Separate landing pages were created for the firm's specific ad campaigns, like trademark registration for foreign businesses and immigration support, each speaking directly to one service and one buyer, with a call to action that feeds straight into the automation flow.

 2